 White Horse TavernWhite Horse Tavern

-Opening its doors in 1880, The White Horse Tavern originally served dock workers until it became popular with New York based writers and artists in the 50’s.
+Opening its doors in 1880, The White Horse Tavern initially served dock workers until it became popular with New York-based writers and artists in the 50’s.
 The words “Kerouac, Go Home” written on the bathroom wall attest to how frequently the author paid a visit.
 It’s also said that the ghost of Dylan Thomas still haunts the author’s favorite seat in the middle of the room.
 Today it’s a popular spot with tourists, locals, and students.